Latency arbitrage (LA) is a high-frequency trading strategy used to front run trading orders.

 Meanwhile LA made a pretty good return for a 5km drive.

 This exact same example occurs in the stock market on a daily basis.

 Famous author Michael Lewis wrote a book to expose this malicious practice called Flashboys.

 Unfortunately, not many retail traders know that a market like “Nasdaq” routes orders to dozens of smaller exchages and dark pools.

-Using latency arbitrage, orders are then “front-run” by using the speed advantage.
+Using LA, orders are then “front-run” by using the speed advantage.